GrottoPress/jentil/README.md

 - HTML5 / CSS3
 - SEO-ready
 - Responsive (mobile-ready)
-- Fully responsive menu with graceful non-javascript fallback
+- Progressively enhanced

+### For the Developer:
 - Numerous action and filter hooks to allow easy extension via child themes
-- Coded according to the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards)
 - Cleanly-commented, object-oriented codebase.

-...and many more!
+- Modern web development tools (npm, composer, gulp, scss).
+- Enforced a more organised directory structure in parent and child themes.
+Templates (eg: single.php, page.php etc) are loaded only from the `app/templates` directory, and partials (eg: sidebar.php, header.php etc) from the `app/partials` directory.
+- Coded with the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards) in mind.

 ## Requirements